xovox/RetroTink-Setup/README.md

 # RetroTink-Setup

+NOTE: I've named my project RetroTink-Setup to keep it in line with the RetroPie-Setup naming convention only.
+I am not affiliated with Mike Chi & RetroTink.

 I *love* my RetroPie, and I really want to use my RetroTink with it... but I don't like the custom RetroTink's interface, I need something family-friendly... not exclusively engineer-friendly. 😁 I'm sure my use of an emoji in my README.md disqualifies me as an engineer now!

 This project is designed to make running RetroPie with a RetroTink as seamless as possible.
 There are other projects that deal with it, but I found myself rewriting them... so here we are!